 which discussed the unheard problems associated with the device.
 The article

 recounted how one patient was so badly injured that she required four

-additional surgeries to repair the damage caused from the machine.
-In
+additional surgeries to repair the damage caused by the machine.
+In other

 Plaintiffs who have filed lawsuits against the manufacturer claim that complications from the procedures may include tears and burns to the uterus, intestines, and blood vessels, as well as vaginal cuff dehiscence–a separation of the vaginal incision, after which abdominal or pelvic contents may be expelled through the opening.
 A 2009 study noted that vaginal cuff dehiscence with small bowel evisceration after hysterectomy may be occurring more frequently with the advent of robotic laparoscopic hysterectomies.

 Medical Negligence May Be to Blame

 The robot itself does not appear to be to blame; it’s actually the doctors and their lack of training that’s the problem.
 Intuitive Surgical only offers two days of free training for two surgeons at each purchasing hospital.
 Any more and the hospitals have to go out of pocket to pay for training.
 Such a short time does no come close to meeting the training requirements of doctors.
 The Reviews in Urology journal said that a surgeon must perform up to 200 cases to be proficient with robotic surgery, far more than can be done in a mere two days.